jaeyow/fullstack-developer/_posts/sagemaker-series/2022-08-06-github-actions-metaflow-sagemaker.md

 ## But why use the three together?

 It all boils down to the use of Metaflow and its inherent scalability.
-You can start using Metaflow even when you are still running your experiments on you laptop.
+You can start using Metaflow even when you are still running your experiments on your laptop.

-But when you want to move to the cloud, you will need a basic (and free/cheap) scheduler/orchestrator to kick-off your workflows, enter Github Actions.
+But when you want to move to the cloud, you will need a basic (and free/cheap) scheduler/orchestrator to kick-off your workflows - enter Github Actions.
 There are some limitations with using Github Actions as your workflow scheduler/orchestrator, but for simple projects, or in the case when you're leaning on SageMaker for your training and deployment workloads, it is more than sufficient.

-And as to AWS SageMaker, teams that are already on the AWS ecosystem will appreciate the almost unlimited deployment possibilities on their fingertips.
+And as to AWS SageMaker, teams that are already on the AWS ecosystem will appreciate the almost unlimited deployment possibilities in their fingertips.
 Typically SageMaker workflows are created and controlled through the AWS console, but to enable us to go to Production in this article, we will be using the AWS Python SDK, through Metaflow.

 ## What does *Going to Production* mean?

 A typical Data Science project starts with the Prototyping stage, and the tool which is the perennial favorite among data professionals is **[Jupyter Notebooks](https://jupyter.org/)**.
-And this is also my personal playground when I start looking at DS and ML problems, awesome for quick iterations.
+And this is also my personal playground when I start looking at DS and ML problems, and it's awesome for quick iterations.

 It allows me to quickly play with the data, create visualizations, transform data, train and deploy them to an extent.
 It is awesome, and it has become my favorite too.
 However, when and if the project needs to progress to production, we need a better tool and work practice.
-Many teams still deploy to production with their laptop and Jupyter Notebook setup, and you can, however you really shouldn't.
+Many teams still deploy to production with their laptop and Jupyter Notebook setup, and though you can, you really shouldn't.

 > The main characteristic of production workflows is that they should run without a human operator: they should start, execute, and output results automatically.
 Note that automation doesn’t imply that they work in isolation.
 They can start as a result of some external event, such as new data becoming available. --Ville Tuulos, [Effective Data Science Infrastructure](https://www.manning.com/books/effective-data-science-infrastructure){:target="_blank"}